Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Introduction

-Regarding the second characterization (Theorem~\ref{theorem2}), building upon the main result provided by \cite{alcalde2024strategy}, we investigate the subfamily of strategy-proof rules that also satisfy type-anonymity.
-Our aim is to identify the additional constraints this new axiom imposes on the previously characterized strategy-proof rules.
-We demonstrate that the additional requirements imposed by type-anonymity on the structure of strategy-proof rules are based on the number of agents who agree on the decision at each step, rather than on the identities of these agents.
+Regarding the second characterization (Theorem~\ref{theorem2}), building upon the main result in \cite{alcalde2024strategy}, we investigate the subfamily of strategy-proof rules that also satisfy type-anonymity.
+Our aim is to identify the additional restrictions this new property implies on the previously characterized class of strategy-proof rules.
+We demonstrate that these requirements are based on the number of agents who agree on the decision at each step, rather than on the identities of these agents.
 Finally, we show that both characterizations (Theorems~\ref{theorem1} and \ref{theorem2}) are equivalent.

 The remainder of the paper is organized as follows.
 The model and notation are introduced in Section~\ref{sec1}.
 In Section~\ref{sec2}, we provide an overview of existing relevant literature.
 Sections~\ref{sec3} and \ref{sec4} introduce the two different characterizations of the strategy-proof and type-anonymous rules.
 In Section~\ref{sec5}, we show the equivalence between both characterizations.
 Finally, Section~\ref{sec6} concludes.